 We know that Configuration Manager makes it easier to deploy software updates including third-party updates.
-With Automatic Deployment Rules, you can define the rules for patching MS Edge browser in SCCM.
+Using the Automatic Deployment Rules, you can define the rules for patching MS Edge browser in SCCM.
 Getting the Microsoft Edge browser updated to latest version on all computers is the primary goal of deploying the ADR.

-Why use ADR to deploy MS Edge Updates?
+Why should you use ADR to deploy MS Edge Updates?

-Unlike the manual updates deployment where you select and deploy set of software updates in the ConfigMgr console, the SCCM ADR will automatically deploy MS Edge updates based on the criteria and rules that you specify in the ADR.
+Unlike the manual updates deployment where you select and deploy a set of software updates in the ConfigMgr console, the SCCM ADR will automatically deploy MS Edge updates based on the criteria and rules that you specify in the ADR.
 With SCCM, you can automatically update Microsoft Edge to the latest version.
 Microsoft recommends using the most recent version of the Edge browser on enterprise computers.

 Creating MS Edge Application in Configuration Manager

-An essential feature introduced in SCCM 1910 allows you to create MS Edge application and deploy it to your endpoints.
+An essential feature introduced in SCCM version 1910 allows you to create MS Edge application directly in the console and deploy it to your computers.
 Creating an MS Edge application in SCCM is easy and takes only a few minutes of your time.

 An alternative method for creating Microsoft Edge applications is to download the most recent Edge installer from the Microsoft website and package it in Configuration Manager as a new application.
-Once the MS Edge application is created, the MS Edge can be deployed to a device collection and the deployments can be monitored from the Configuration Manager console.
+Once the MS Edge application has been created, it can be deployed to a device collection, and deployments can be monitored through the Configuration Manager console.

 After you have deployed the MS Edge application to computers, you can create a device collection for Microsoft Edge in SCCM.
-You can have multiple device collections for Microsoft Edge based on versions.
+You can have multiple device collections for Microsoft Edge based on multiple versions of browser.

 Now I’ll go over the steps of creating an SCCM ADR to deploy MS Edge updates.
 If you are looking to deploy Microsoft Edge using Microsoft Intune, have a look at Edge Browser deployment with Intune.